OskarLiew/pdf-parsers/out/docling/308-an-ai-strategy-for-sweden-pdf-version-1020240408.md

 Facilitation of collaboration should include incentives for consortiums to build joint advanced solutions, structures, and ways to enable access to real-world data and in general build on mechanisms that allow fast pace and adaptivity.

-Sweden should also consider investing in one or two "moonshots", e.g. large-scale initiatives where many actors come together to solve a grand challenge.
+Sweden should also consider investing in one or two 'moonshots', e.g. large-scale initiatives where many actors come together to solve a grand challenge.

 ## REFERENCES TO NATIONAL, EU, NATO AND OECD STRATEGIES